-When business owners shop for a new office, it’s essential that they develop a clear understanding of the way the space will serve their company.
+When Colorado business owners shop for a new office, it’s essential that they develop a clear understanding of the way the space will serve their company.
 Typically, office space listings feature the total rentable square footage of a building.
 This is a valuable metric to consider, but it must be carefully examined in the greater context of a building’s layout and composition.

-RENTABLE SQUARE FEET
+RENTABLE SQUARE FOOTAGE

 The rentable square footage in a building includes all of the space that your workforce will occupy in addition to other spaces such as common areas, hallways, lobbies and restrooms.
 This is the square footage measurement that your landlord will use to calculate your monthly rent.

-USABLE SQUARE FEET
+USABLE SQUARE FOOTAGE

 As the name implies, the usable square footage of a building encompasses only the space that your workforce will operate in.
 This is the rentable square footage minus common areas, restrooms, lobbies, etc.